AndreaDusza/dishdecider-assistant/README.md

 # DishDecider Assistant

-DishDecider Assistant is a userscript that can run in a desktop browser extension.
+DishDecider Assistant is a browser extension userscript that helps you decide what food to order.
 When you visit a supported food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
 If you have some programming skills, you can customize your dietary preferences to the extreme.